MicrosoftDocs/learn/learn-pr/advocates/node-intro/includes/3-exercise-dependencies.md

     npm prune
     ```

    This command will remove all orphaned packages.
-An orphaned package is a package that exist in the `node_modules/` directory but is not listed in the `dependencies` or `devDependencies` section of the `package.json` file.
+An orphaned package is a package that exists in the `node_modules/` directory but is not listed in the `dependencies` or `devDependencies` section of the `package.json` file.

    You should see the following output: